Elementary Religious Education

 • Yearly Enrollment Requirements and Fees

-• In order to be eligible for enrollment each family must fall into one of the following categories:
+• To be eligible for enrollment, each family must fall into one of the following categories:

 • The family may be registered at the rectory office and be an active and supporting family in the parish.
 All registered families are asked to use the weekly envelopes to support parish life.